 I can honestly say I’ve never met a cheese I didn’t like.
 I’m no expert, but I rely on cheese articles in newspapers and magazines and the folks at the cheese stores I shop at to point me in the direction of new and interesting cheeses.

-Based on my discussions with them, tastings by myself as well as my own research, I've broken this topic down in two sections.
+Based on my discussions with them, tastings by myself as well as my own research, I've broken this topic down into two sections.

 From young fresh goat cheeses to crumbly, pungent blues to runny, ripe brie, there really is something here for everyone.
 There is even a lot of information on what I call “stinky cheeses,” or washed rind cheeses.